MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/microsoft-365-security-mde-redirection.md

 ---
-title: Redirecting accounts from Microsoft Defender for Endpoint to the new Microsoft 365 security center
+title: Redirecting accounts from Microsoft Defender for Endpoint to the Microsoft 365 security center
-description: How to redirect accounts and sessions from the Defender for Endpoint to the new Microsoft 365 security center.
+description: How to redirect accounts and sessions from the Defender for Endpoint to the Microsoft 365 security center.
 keywords: Microsoft 365 security center, Getting started with the Microsoft 365 security center, security center redirection search.product: eADQiWindows 10XVcnh search.appverid: met150